 Reason: To prevent the accumulation of planning permissions; to enable the Local Planning Authority to review the suitability of the development in the light of altered circumstances; and to comply with the requirements of Section 92 of the Town and Country Planning Act 1990.

-Phasing plan
+Phasing Plan

-Prior to the commencement of development of any phase or part of the development, a phasing plan for the development of the site in its entirety shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the commencement of development a phasing plan for the development of the site in its entirety shall be submitted to and approved in writing by the Local Planning Authority.

 For the avoidance of doubt the phasing plan shall include the timing and delivery of all roads, footways, and on site Redways.
 The development shall take place in accordance with the approved phasing plan.